mchenliu/Tableau_Project_Spotify_Data_Analysis/README.md

 - Navigation Bar: Included logo and navigation icons.
 - Header: Contained a dashboard title and filters.
 - Charts:
-  - Overview: Displayed***
+  - Overview:
+    - KPIs of total hours played, number of music tracks/ podcast shows played over time
+    - Location stats of percentage of hours played between home (New Zealand) and away (All but New Zealand)
   - Genre Analysis:
+    - Top 5 genres
+    - Heatmap to reveal relationship between top 5 genres and time slots over playtime
+    - Heatmap to reveal relationship between top 5 genres and time slots over skip rate
-  - Artist and Show Preference: Discovered correlation between artist/ podcast playtime, hours played and location group.
+  - Artist and Show Preference: Discovered correlation between
+    - Artist/ podcast playtime, hours played and location group
+    - Artist/ podcast playtime, hours played and skip rate

 🖌️ Design and Build:
 - Planned and sketched the layout in draw.io, defining container structures for clarity.